philwonski/twplugins-hello-json/README.md

 ### Helper File (helper-fetcher.js)

 What really supercharges this workflow is the ability to use tools like ChatGPT to scaffold helper functions that do more complex stuff.
-The key to the framework is respecting the 3-tiered structure of the plugin and using the class file to handle promises from the helper files.
+These are just Common JS modules.
+The key to the framework is respecting the 3-tiered structure of the plugin and using the class file to handle promises from the helper modules.

 For example, when I have a new need, usually the prompt to ChatGPT will go something like this, which I used to get the `helper-fetcher.js` in this repo: